acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-intro.rst

 on-boarding client to create the model bundle and then upload this model bundle thanks to the web on-boarding page of the Acumos portal.
-In the same way as for the on-boarding with client libraries, user can choose to create the microservice at the end of on-boarding and also to upload a licence file (that must be named "licence.txt") thanks to checkboxes.
+In the same way as for the on-boarding with client libraries, user can choose to create the microservice at the end of on-boarding and also to upload a licence file (that must be named "licence.json") thanks to checkboxes.

 For ONNX and PFA models it doesn't exist a client library and so no model bundle.
 You just have to onboard the model itself by using the on-boarding Web page of your acumos portal.
 Onboard a model under a model interchange format like ONNX and PFA is just an upload & store processus.
-There is no possibility to create a micro-service but user can upload a licence file (that must be named licence.txt)
+There is no possibility to create a micro-service but user can upload a licence file (that must be named licence.json)

 On-Boarding Server
 ==================